If you’re in search of a new cell phone plan, you may be considering Verizon.

 If you haven’t tried Verizon’s network in a while, it may be worth taking advantage of Verizon’s 30 day free trial.

-Verizon’s LTE network is nationwide and covers over 99% of the US population.
+Verizon’s LTE network is nationwide and covers over 98% of the US population.

 Verizon’s coverage is similar to AT&T’s coverage.

-Verizon coverage is a bit better than T-Mobile coverage.
+Verizon coverage is better than T-Mobile coverage.

-Verizon covers more of the United States than T-Mobile, with 55% total coverage compared to T-Mobile’s 35% total coverage.
+Verizon covers more of the United States than T-Mobile, with 71.5% total coverage compared to T-Mobile’s 59.5% total coverage.

-Both Verizon and T-Mobile will likely perform well in cities with T-Mobile providing slightly faster speeds.
-When it comes to getting service in rural areas, Verizon’s greater coverage footprint may make it a better option.
+When it comes to getting service in rural areas though, Verizon’s greater coverage footprint may make it a better option.

 Verizon has the largest coverage area of any cellular network and covers over 99% of Americans.
 For most people, Verizon will have good coverage.